 What to do on Arrival

-We can be contacted via our reservations number 0844 880 7667* (our staff are trained in Type Talk Relay Systems), via email to email@example.com or in writing at 'Booking Office, Cadbury World, Linden Road, Bournville, Birmingham, B30 2LU'.
-For more information, our Access Assistance document can be downloaded here.
+We can be contacted via our reservations number +44 121 393 6004 (our staff are trained in Type Talk Relay Systems), via email to email@example.com or in writing at 'Booking Office, Cadbury World, Linden Road, Bournville, Birmingham, B30 2LU'.
+For more information, our Access Guide can be downloaded here.

 Please go straight to reception on arrival before entering the exhibition.

-Visitors who have the following documentation are entitled to one Access Assistance Carer at the rate of £8.35 per Access Assistance Adult or Child ticket.
+Guests who have any of the below documentation are entitled to one free carer ticket.
+However, the guest with the disability and any further members of their party will pay full price.
 Without supporting documentation you will be required to pay the full price general admission.
 You will be asked to show your documentation to a member of our reception team on arrival.

 - Disability Living Allowance or Attendance Allowance award letter (dated within the last 12 months).